-The Company is an emerging mineral resource company exploring for gold, silver and copper.
+Rugby is an emerging mineral resource company exploring for gold, silver and copper.

-The Company was incorporated on January 24, 2007.
-The Company has its primary listing on the TSX Venture Exchange (the "TSX-V").
+The Company was incorporated on January 24, 2007 and has its primary listing on the TSX Venture Exchange (the "TSX-V").
 The Company's head office is located at 1660 - 999 West Hastings Street, Vancouver, BC, Canada, V6C 2W2.

-The results of the most recently completed financial year are set out in the Company's audited consolidated financial statements for the year ended February 28, 2017.
+The results of the most recently completed financial year are set out in the Company's audited consolidated financial statements (the "Consolidated Financial Statements) for the year ended February 28, 2018.

-The Company began and ended the period with 64,555,833 common shares outstanding.
+The Company began the period with 70,345,833 common shares outstanding and ended the period with 76,766,547 common shares outstanding.